Osimhen named in Napoli squad to face Parma | Goal.com

 Osimhen named in Napoli squad to face Parma

-Victor Osimhen is in line to make his Serie A debut having been included in Napoli squad for their 2020-21 campaign opener versus Parma.
+Victor Osimhen is in line to make his Serie A debut having been included in the Napoli squad for their 2020-21 campaign opener against Parma.

 📃 | Our squad for #ParmaNapoli— Official SSC Napoli (@en_sscnapoli) September 19, 2020